Introductory Level Classes:

 Professional Level Classes:

-Pricing: $200 for Non-Members; $140-$170 (a 15-30% discount!) for people who paid as Members between 1 March 2024 and 1 March 2025; $120 for current college students with valid ID.
-Register and pay in advance through link below.
+Pricing: $200 for Non-Members; $140-$170 (a 15-25% discount!) for current members who paid before 1 February 2026; $75 for current college students with valid ID.
+Registration now open!

 An advanced reference for the class is Pieplow, Nathan.
 2019.
 Peterson Field Guide to Bird Sounds of Western North America.
 Hardcover – Illustrated.
 This is NOT REQUIRED, but is an amazing source of advanced information about vocalizations of bird species of North America, so is highly recommended.

-Nests and Eggs Workshop: November 2025.
-Taught by Dr. Linnea Hall and Mr. René Corado, and guest nesting bird specialists.
-This is a 3-day workshop covering all southern California bird families, including more than 150 species.
-Classes are held fin the museum from 9 am to 3 pm on days 1 and 2 (1 hr lunch break each day); 8-11 am in the field on day 3 (weather permitting), then 1-3 pm at the museum for closing work.
+September 2026 Nests and Eggs Workshop: Taught by Dr. Linnea Hall and Mr. René Corado.
+This is a 2-day workshop covering all southern California bird families, including more than 150 species.
+Classes will be held in the museum from 9 am to 3 pm both days (1 hr lunch break each day) for an introduction to the breeding ecology of birds, and the nests and eggs

-Pricing: $200 for Non-Members; $140-$170 for WFVZ Members; $120 for current college students with valid ID.
-Class registration opens 2 months before date.
-Registration for this class will open in September 2025.
+Pricing: $200 for Non-Members; $140-$170 for WFVZ Members; $75 for current college students with valid ID.

 For payment for classes please visit our Events page.
 Thank you!